Features topic

 Why build another engine?

-- Dart: It's a solid, performant path for Dart devs who want to make 2D web games.
+- Dart: It's a solid, performant path for Dart devs who want to make 2D games.

 - Control & Understanding: Working with a more foundational library means you get what's happening.